Amart85/dp-090-databricks-ml/Instructions/Labs/01b-working-with-data-in-azure-databricks.md

 Also, the notebook and the required data has been already imported.

-## Exercise: Working with Data in Azure Databricks
+## Work with Data in Azure Databricks

 In this exercise, you will learn how to load and manipulate data inside the Azure Databricks environment.